Tampa Workers Compensation Lawyers

 a contingency basis.
 There is never a fee unless we win your case and

 in most cases, the attorney's fees are paid by the insurance carrier.

-Contact Our Firm For Defense in Your Workers' Comp
+Contact Our Firm For Help in Your Workers' Comp Case

 Please consult our common questions section of this site for a general

 discussion of your rights under Florida's Workers' Compensation